ktiyab/pulsar/README.md

 ### Sendgrid API
 Configure sendgrid with your API Key
   - Modify the "mail_from" and "default_mail_to" variable in the folder secrets\pulsar_sendgrid.template_json file with your Sendgrid verified email
-  - Modify the "pulsar_sendgrid_key" variable in the file with your Sengrid API key
+  - Modify the "pulsar_sendgrid_key" variable in the file with your Sendgrid API key
   - Rename your file pulsar_sendgrid.json

 ### Add your custom function class